There’s no time like the present to consider switching up some of our routines, including our apps.

 - Currently available for iOS and Android

-- Requires sign up/in through Google or Slack
+- Requires sign up/in through Google Workspace or Slack

 - Shows your colleagues what application you have open by default

-Clockwise Engineer Div Shekhar decided to try Timing after reading about it in Zapier’s list of 10 best time tracking apps.
-It’s a macOS app you pay for once to easily see where all your time goes.
-Div wanted to track how many hours he was working each day and each week.
-Plus, he wanted to see if it could help him avoid both working too much and working too little.
+Clockwise Engineer Div Shekhar decided to try Timing after reading about it in Zapier’s list of 10 best time-tracking apps.
+It’s a macOS app you pay for once to see where all your time goes easily.
+Div wanted to track how many hours he worked daily and weekly.
+Plus, he wanted to see if it could help him avoid working too much and too little.

 Time management apps automatically track how much time you spend on sites and in apps across your phone, tablet or iPad, and desktop, and then categorize your time so you can easily tell how much time you’re spending on different tasks or categories of tasks.